National Dish of Slovenia Belokranjska Povitica

 - Mix until thick and creamy, then add raisins (for the sweet version) or pork cracklings (for the savory version).

 - Divide the filling and spread it evenly onto each of the stretched dough rectangles.

 - Roll each into long cylinders and tuck in the ends.

 - Grease a circular baking pan, then arrange the four rolls in a continuous spiral.

 - Brush the rolls with egg wash, then bake for thirty (0:30) minutes at 200 degrees F until golden brown.

 - Slice and serve.

-Slovenia, country in central Europe that was part of Yugoslavia for most of the 20th century.
-Slovenia is a small but topographically diverse country made up of portions of four major European geographic landscapes—the European Alps, the karstic Dinaric Alps, the Pannonian and Danubian lowlands and hills, and the Mediterranean coast.
+Slovenia is a country in central Europe that was part of Yugoslavia for most of the 20th century.
+Slovenia is a small but topographically diverse country made up of portions of four major European geographic landscapes—the European Alps, the karstic Dinaric Alps, the Pannonian and Danubian lowlands, and hills, and the Mediterranean coast.